Rules for a Knight: Reception

 The book has received mixed to positive reviews.
 Michael Lindgren of The Washington Post said of Hawke's work, "those who are able to separate the book's wisdom from its author might find a certain charm in its formulations."
 Lindgren concluded that "It is hard to summon up much irritation with Hawke in his latest literary effort."
 Kirkus Reviews gave an unfavorable review of Rules for a Knight, calling the book "Just the thing for those who want their New Age nostrums wrapped in medieval kit."
 The review also took issue with the historical accuracy of the book in its descriptions of knights and life in 15th century Cornwall.
 Carrie R. Wheadon of the website Common Sense Media gave a more favorable review, calling the book "a small philosophical gem," that "... invites family discussion on which values are most important and why."

 Rules for a Knight appeared on the New York Times bestseller list at #12 during the week of December 6, 2015.
 It remained for two weeks.
-The book holds a rating of four out of five stars on Goodreads.com.